sajidahmed66/learnReactTesting/readme.md

     const {container} = render(<SomeComponent/>)
     const foo = container.querySelector(.foo)

+## Debugging the test results

+    helper functions to help with debugging
+    - screen.debug()
+    - logRoles(container) // to get the aira roles

 ## User Interactions and Events

 to test user interaction we use user-event library.